queil/gmox/README.md

   1. [x] NuGet package (compile-time - as a dotnet project template, useful when we have no access to protos)
   2. [x] Protos (runtime - as a dotnet tool, useful on local dev when we do have protos and iterate quickly)
   3. [ ] NuGet (runtime - as a dotnet tool, this might be not needed)
-* [ ] Support recording received calls and expose as via the control API
+* [ ] Support recording received calls and expose via the control API
 * [ ] Support requesting JSON-formatted request/responses so they can make creating stubs easier
-* [ ] Support preloading stubs form YAML/JSON in the dotnet cli mode
+* [x] Support preloading stubs form JSON
 * [ ] Support specifying port numbers

 ## Development